 - (a) Application Processing Fee.
-In order to cover the costs of suitability investigations and other costs of processing an application for a license, registration, or work permit, the applicant shall deposit the applicable application processing fee as provided in subdivision (a) of Section 19990.402, subdivision (d) of Section 19990.403, subdivision (b) of Section 19990.404, subdivision (b), (c), or (e) of Section 19990.405, or Section 19990.605.
-Any balance of the application processing fee that remains after completion of a background investigation and the finding of suitability shall be refunded to the applicant.
-If additional moneys are needed to complete the investigation of the license applicant, the applicant shall pay the funds necessary to complete the investigation. - (b) One-time License Deposit.
+In order to cover the costs of suitability investigations and other costs of processing an application for a license or work permit, the applicant shall deposit the applicable application processing fee as provided in subdivision (a) of Section 19990.402, subdivision (e) of Section 19990.403, subdivision (b) of Section 19990.404, or Section 19990.605.
+Any balance of the application processing fee that remains after completion of the determination of suitability shall be refunded to the applicant.
+If additional moneys are needed to complete the determination of suitability of the license applicant, the applicant shall pay the funds necessary to complete the determination of suitability. - (b) One-time License Deposit.
 Prior to offering any games for play or accepting any bets on its authorized poker Web site, a licensed operator shall pay the one-time license deposit as provided in subdivision (a) of Section 19990.519.
 This deposit shall be an advance against the duty on gross gaming revenues specified in subdivision (b) of Section 19990.519. - (c) Ongoing Regulatory Fees.
 Following issuance of a license and beginning of operations thereunder, the licensed operator shall pay the ongoing regulatory fees set forth in subdivision (c) of Section 19990.519.

-- (a) In support of the application for a license pursuant to this chapter, prior to offering games or accepting bets on its authorized poker Web site, the licensed operator shall remit to the Treasurer a one-time license deposit in the amount of five million (\$5,000,000), to be deposited into the General Fund, and credited against charges imposed pursuant to subdivision (b) on the licensed operator's gross gaming revenues.
-Upon depletion of the license deposit, the commission shall notify the licensed operator to commence quarterly payments to the state in accordance with subdivision (b). - (b) In consideration of the substantial value of each license, a licensed operator shall remit to the Treasurer on a quarterly basis for deposit in the General Fund an amount equal to 5 percent of its gross gaming revenues. - (1) Each quarterly payment shall be due on the 10th day of the month following the end of each quarter. - (2) A licensed operator shall make all electronic and written financial records available to the Treasurer, the commission, and the department on an electronic basis. - (c) Each licensed operator shall pay a regulatory fee, to be deposited in the Internet Poker Fund, in an amount to be determined by the commission, for the reasonable costs of license oversight, consumer protection, state regulation, problem gambling programs, and other purposes related to this chapter, determined on a pro rata basis depending on the number of licensed operators in the state.
+- (a) In support of the application for a license pursuant to this chapter, prior to offering games or accepting bets on its authorized poker Web site, the licensed operator shall remit to the Treasurer a one-time license deposit in the amount of ten million dollars (\$10,000,000), to be deposited into the General Fund, and credited against charges imposed pursuant to subdivision (b) on the licensed operator's gross gaming revenues.
+Upon depletion of the license deposit, the department shall notify the licensed operator to commence quarterly payments to the state in accordance with subdivision (b). - (b) In consideration of the substantial value of each license, a licensed operator shall remit to the Treasurer on a quarterly basis for deposit in the General Fund an amount equal to 8.5 percent of its gross gaming revenues. - (1) Each quarterly payment shall be due on the 10th day of the month following the end of each quarter. - (2) A licensed operator shall make all electronic and written financial records available to the Treasurer, the commission, and the department on an electronic basis. - (c) Each licensed operator shall pay a regulatory fee, to be deposited in the Internet Poker Fund, in an amount to be determined by the commission, for the reasonable costs of license oversight, consumer protection, state regulation, problem gambling programs, and other purposes related to this chapter, determined on a pro rata basis depending on the number of licensed operators in the state.